zopefoundation/Products.TemporaryFolder/README.rst

       container-class Products.TemporaryFolder.TemporaryContainer
   </zodb_db>

-When upgrading from version 5.3 to 6.0 you need to manually delete the ``/temp_folder`` object in the ZMI before restarting your Zope instance with version 6.0.
-If you see tracebacks ``ZConfig.ConfigurationError: No database configured for mount point at /temp_folder`` after the upgrade, please revert to version 5.3 and delete ``/temp_folder`` before upgrading to 6.0 again.
+When upgrading from version 5.3 to 6.0 and removing the ZODB Mount Point configuration shown above from your Zope configuration you need to manually delete the ``/temp_folder`` object in the ZMI before restarting your Zope instance with version 6.0.
+If you see tracebacks ``ZConfig.ConfigurationError: No database configured for mount point at /temp_folder`` after the upgrade, please reinstate the ``zodb_db temporary`` Zope configuration as shown above, restart Zope and manually delete ``/temp_folder``.
+Then remove the ``zodb_db temporary`` configuration and restart Zope.